Completed scholarship applications include the following:

 - A statement about why you wish to attend FLBS.
 Indicate which courses or research work will be undertaken during the summer session.
 Explain how participation in courses and research at FLBS are relevant to your university curriculum or your plans for future work

 - Two letters of reference from faculty members in support of your request must be mailed or emailed directly by each reference to FLBS

-Completed applications are due at Flathead Lake Biological Station by April 2, 2014.
+Completed applications are due at FLBS by April 1, 2015.
 You must contact us to confirm that all scholarship materials have been received.
 Incomplete applications will not be considered.

 Where To Send

 Application materials may be sent by email or by US mail.

 Flathead Lake Biological Station, University of Montana